zelloptt/zello-android-client-sdk/README.md

 Zello Android client SDK allows you integrate [Zello for Work](https://zellowork.com/) push-to-talk into your own application.
 The SDK uses cross-process communication to let your app connect to Zello app installed on the device and remotely control it.
 Supported features include:

 * Send voice messages
-* Get notiications about incoming voice messages
+* Get notifications about incoming voice messages
 * Get the list of contacts and their status
 * Configure and switch user accounts
 * Connect and disconnect channels